TalaoDAO/Web3IDPay/README.md

-# Stablecoin Transfers with EUDI Compliant Crypto Wallet
+# Crypto and Stablecoin Transfers with EUDI Compliant Crypto Wallet

+Last Update: 13th of August 2025

 ## Introduction